 This tea tree facial moisturizer is a formulation of powerful natural and organic ingredients like St. John’s Wort, Pomegranate Seed Oil, Salicylic Acid, Zinc, Burdock Root, Dandelion Root & Goldenseal that nourishes and balance the skin well.

 d.
-Safe for skin:
+Safe for the skin:

 The facial moisturizer is non-comedogenic, cruelty-free and vegan friendly.
 This means it won’t cause irritation or inflammation to people who have sensitive skin.
 It’s also paraben-free, non-toxic, with no internal secretion disruptors, gentle and very effective.